ameh-samson/JS-Interview-Challenges/README.md

 - for...in recommended for objects
 - forEach() is used when you are not returning any array

+### Note that access to API in challenge 28 has been blocked

 ©Questions credit to https://scrimba.com